 Warmth opens the relationship.
 It drives:

 In sales, information sharing is the foundation for diagnosis and solution quality.
 Warmth creates the psychological safety that allows customers to open up.
+When reps demonstrate genuine care, buyers disclose pain points they would never share with a purely transactional counterpart, and that intelligence is what separates an average proposal from one that lands.

 "Competence gives us the indication whether someone seems capable and skilled."